helidon-io/helidon/DEV-GUIDELINES.md

 # General coding rules
 1. Use unchecked Throwables - descendants of RuntimeException in API
+    1. Never use RuntimeException directly - always create a descendant appropriate for your module, or use an existing exception declared in the module
-    1. our API should never throw a checked exception unless enforced by implemented interface
+    1. Our APIs should never throw a checked exception unless enforced by implemented/extended interface - e.g. when we implement a java.io.Closeable, we must declare the checked exception.

 # Package and module structure
 1. We use flat package structure